rust-lang/rfcs/text/3716-target-modifiers.md

 The Rust compiler has many flags that affect how source code is turned into machine code.
 Some flags can be turned on and off for each CU (compilation unit) in your project separately, and other flags must be applied to the entire application as a whole.
-Usually flags are in the latter category because they change some aspect of the ABI.
+The typical reason for flags to be in the latter category is that change some aspect of the ABI.
 For example, `-Zreg-struct-return` changes how to return a struct from a function call, and both the caller and callee must agree on how to do that even if they are in different CUs.

 The Rust compiler will detect if you incorrectly use a flag that must be applied to the application as a whole.
 For example, if you compile the standard